Old Grocery Store Ads Prices from 1957 in Corpus Christi, Texas

 SPINACH - DEL MONTE ~ Large 303 cans

-Those were also the days when one received trading stamps for grocery store purchases and they were faithfully put into the books and when completely filled could be traded for many articles such as dishes, toasters, electric carving knives or even ceramic statues.
+Those were also the days when one received trading stamps for grocery store purchases.
+They were faithfully put into the books and when completely filled could be traded for many articles such as dishes, toasters, electric carving knives or even ceramic statues.
 This just gives one a slight idea of what could be attained by saving those trading stamps.
-There were many choices!
+There were many choices.

 I remember helping my mother lick those S & H Green Stamps and faithfully fill the pages of those books.
 There were the S & H Green Stamp Stores where one could go and redeem the stamps for desired household items in person or one could also order from their catalogs.

 Complete sets of dishes could also be collected in bygone days by purchasing a certain dollar amount in the grocery stores.
 Generally one dish at a time was acquired each week when shopping.
 Sometimes one would have to pay a little extra to get the serving dishes that matched the dinner and salad plates as well as cups and saucers.